 Jerry says, and I agree, without great writing, nothing else matters in the publishing business.
 Well, unless it’s a book about weird sex in Seattle.
 The rules of math and physics are absolute.
 The rules in life have exceptions.
 You might say, shades of grey.
 But they don’t happen very often – that’s why they’re exceptions; better to go after excellence than luck.
 This is true about all aspects of life, not just writing.

 Don’t get me wrong.
 If somebody were to offer me a million dollars for a random piece of my writing, I probably wouldn’t turn it down.
 I can buy lots of writing lessons with a million dollars, even with taxes taken out.
 But, when I really think about it, I’d like to achieve success the right way.
 My grandsons are watching and they need a role model.
 And that means, I need to learn how to be excellent.

 Next is legitimacy.
 Jerry Jenkins and I disagree on this one.
 Which is okay.
 I’m the student, Jerry is the teacher, but sometimes students need to draw their own conclusions.
 I say legitimacy is an essential ingredient for success.
 Jerry says excellence will carry the day.
 Maybe we’re both right.
 Maybe one leads to the other.

 Here’s a quick story from 1995 when I was starting up my first independent IT consulting business.
-A customer with headquarters in Chicago and a major site in Minneapolis was in trouble after key IT people left, and needed specialized expertise I possessed to keep them operating.
-The sales rep from DEC, my former employer and the customer’s IT vendor, called me and asked me to contact this customer and help them out.
+A customer with headquarters in Chicago and a major site in Minneapolis was in trouble after key IT people left, and needed specialized expertise I possessed to keep operating.
+The sales rep from DEC, my former employer and the customer’s IT vendor, called me and asked me to contact this customer and offer my services.